 The first priority identified the necessity of continuing to emphasize principles of assessment “best practice”.
 The collection of valid and reliable data for decision-making purposes is dependent on the development and implementation of effective assessment tools and procedures.
 This priority reflects the importance of systematically reviewing assessment practices being implemented so that the most accurate data about student learning is obtained.
 It is safe to assume that poorly collected data will lead to poorly developed instructional and program decisions.

 2. Use a continuous systematic assessment and data analysis process to assist the establishment of priorities, facilitate planning, and align resources to improve programs and enhance student learning.

 The second priority focused on the importance of using the assessment data to assist with making decisions regarding establishment of instructional priorities, facilitating planning, and aligning resources to foster enhanced instruction and learning.
 The only reason for conducting assessment is to use the data to “close the loop” in regarding to planning.
-This priority is the major focal point of the North Central Association’s criteria that is now in effect.
+This priority is the major focal point of the Higher Learning Commission’s criteria that is now in effect.
 UNK will be evaluated by the next accreditation team by its success in implementing this priority.
 An analysis of the annual assessment reports submitted this fall semester suggests that approximately 50% of departments are beginning to utilize the data in some decisions regarding their programs.

 3. Implement benchmarking standards to define, measure, and enhance student learning.

 The third priority focuses on utilizing benchmarking standards as a methodology for defining quality of student work and establishing targets for successfully meeting program outcomes.
 Adoption of this strategy will enable faculty to clearly define their own success levels and facilitate planning.